-Discount Rate: The discount rate used to measure the total OPEB liability was 2.66% as of September 30, 2019 (4.18% as of September 30, 2018).
+Discount Rate: The discount rate used to measure the total OPEB liability was 2.21% as of September 30, 2020 (2.66% as of September 30, 2019).
 The projection of cash flows used to determine the discount rate assumed that contributions from the University will be made in accordance with the plan's funding policy.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be insufficient to make all projected benefit payments of current plan members.
-Therefore, the 2.66% municipal bond rate as of September 30, 2019 (4.18% as of September 30, 2018) was applied to all periods of projected benefit payments to determine the total OPEB liability.
+Therefore, the 2.21% tax-exempt, high quality municipal bond rate as of September 30, 2020 (2.66% as of September 30, 2019) was applied to all periods of projected benefit payments to determine the total OPEB liability.

-OPEB plan fiduciary net position: As of September 30, 2020 and 2019, an OPEB trust has not been established thus the OPEB Plan does not presently report OPEB plan fiduciary net position.
+OPEB plan fiduciary net position: As of September 30, 2021 and 2020, an OPEB trust has not been established thus the OPEB Plan does not presently report OPEB plan fiduciary net position.